WhatAmIDoingHere24/CyberPatriots-Resources/README.md

 ## Acknowledgements
-this github page was built in RM:624 of the big glass TVHS building.
-Shoutout to Mr.Randall for all his support and help
+This GitHub page was built in room 624 of the big glass TVHS building.
+Shoutout to Mr. Randall for all of his support and help.